noejon/react-conf-au-2020/day-2.md

 Sleeping is important to learn.
 Be gentle to yourself (the journey is long, don't burn out) Be a developer who celebrates learning

+## Talk 8

+A graphQL survival kit.
+Tales from an expeditiom @petronbot

+What's GraphQL:
+A query language + runtime for executing them

+It is cool because:
+- product centric
+- hierarchical
+- schema driven (contract to all our apps)

+3 dangers:
+1. Slow query responses
+2. Not knowing what to call things
+3. Not knowing what to do when an error happens

+1. The tree is resolved as breadth first response can be delayed by design or by weather conditions (bad internet) It is dangerous to ignore delays and risk compounding them You could try:
+- cache graphQL API's responses.
+But careful how you decide what gets cached, expect requests to change instead try to: give a brain to your GraphQL app and make data available earlier (database or application cash)

+Single endpoint but not single request